Erwan-Vinot/lizmap-theme/README.md

 Video comparison: https://www.youtube.com/embed/GX_eA7iIty8

 This theme was made with these LizMap QGIS extension settings in mind:
 - "Hide header"
 - "Popup display" > Dock

-Make sure you use 1:1 aspect ratio project thumbnails
+Make sure you also use 1:1 aspect ratio project thumbnails